 You can enjoy your trip without worrying about all of the “what ifs” that may come to mind, especially if it’s your first time renting.
 You can read all about our insurance policy here.

-Unfortunately for RV owners and renters, gas is the most expensive part about the trip.
+Unfortunately for RV hosts and guests, gas is the most expensive part about the trip.
 You can’t get anywhere without fueling up the motorhome, but in BC the gas prices aren’t exactly friendly.

 In the summer months, which is prime time for RVing, the gas prices spike up.
 Make sure to budget in your predicted gas consumption just to make sure you won’t break the bank.